Mohammedabdalqader/DRL/Udacity-DRL-ND-Projects/p1_navigation/README.md

 After learning several reinforcement learning algorithms and techniques during Udacity DLR Nanodegree, I worked on Navigation Project and I will share my implementations for this project with you.

-For this project I have trained my Aget with 3 different methods:
+For this project I have trained my Agent with 3 different methods:
 - **`Double DQN`**
 - **`Deuling DQN`**
 - **`Deuling DQN with Prioratized experience replay`**